colinmichaellynch/Selecting-Intervals-for-Piecewise-Continuous-Sampling/README.md

 # Piecewise Continuous Sampling Shiny App

 This repository contains a single R script, **`piecewiseContinuousShinyApp.R`**, which launches a Shiny app for conducting **piecewise continuous sampling** of animal behavior.
+I want to thank Dr. Tara Harris and the Phoenix Zoo for providing the funding to produce this application and for providing feedback on its development.

 ## What is Piecewise Continuous Sampling?